Republican lawmakers propose limiting UW tuition increases

 Murphy, who chairs the Assembly’s colleges and universities committee, and Jacque wrote in a memo to lawmakers that their bill would prevent tuitions from skyrocketing and help families plan for college expenses.

+Asked for comment on the bill, UW System spokesman Mark Pitsch said the regents have the authority to change tuition and approach “such decisions thoughtfully and carefully with a goal of ensuring the quality education students deserve and parents expect.”

-Spokespeople for the UW System, Assembly Speaker Robin Vos and Senate Majority Leader Devin LeMahieu didn’t immediately respond to messages seeking comment about the bill.
+Spokespeople Assembly Speaker Robin Vos and Senate Majority Leader Devin LeMahieu didn’t immediately respond to messages seeking comment about the bill.

 Resident tuitions vary across system campuses.
 They range from about $4,750 per year at the system’s two-year institutions to about $9,275 at UW-Madison, the system’s flagship four-year university, according to UW System figures.